-Undergraduate Psychology students are required to participate in at least one 3-credit practicum or experiential course in psychology.
-Many of our students choose to meet this requirement through the PSY 305 (Field Experience in Psychology), while others decide to participate in the URInternship Program for 6-15 credits.
-Our goal is to allow students to acquire "real-world" experience in the field of psychology during their college years.
-Please refer to URI's internship program for further information.Sites where our students have served as interns include:
+A central goal in the Psychology undergraduate programs is to allow students to acquire "real-world" experience in the field of psychology during their college years.
+Please refer to URI's internship program for information about options provided through the Experiential Learning and Community Engagement Office.Sites where our students have served as interns include:

 "The responsibility I was given as an intern was comparable to any student working towards their master's degree.
 I worked directly with inmates in the prison and in the course as well as visited adn observed other clients in treatment facilities.
 I have developed incredible communication skills and professionalism and also gained cultural knowledge as well as better case management and computer skills.
 This was the best experience I have had thus far in college and I believe it was the greatest way to prepare me for my professional and personal life after college"